Neuropsychological Case Studies of Henry Molaison and Clive Wearing Essay Sample

 The neuroscientists who studied the brain of Molaison claimed that the hippocampus and its surrounding regions are important for transiting perceptions and awareness into lifetime memories.

 Molaison was not experiencing this transition of perception and knowledge into memories and rather felt that every day was a new experience.
-He had no rigid memories of even simple acts of having a meal and going for a walk etc. It felt like his first time that he did these daily tasks.
+He had no rigid memories of even simple acts of having a meal and going for a walk etc. It felt like the first time that he did these daily tasks.

 His intellectual personality remains the same helping him to acquire new motor skills.
 Repetitions of the tasks helped him to remember tasks.